jerry-ye-xu/jerry-ye-xu.github.io/README.md

 ---

-Lastly I wanted to thank the author of Hyde for making such a wonderful theme for the community.
+Lastly I wanted to thank the author of Hyde & Poole for making such a wonderful theme for the community.
 Details can be found below.

 ## About Hyde